Pantheism: Related concepts

-Nature worship or nature mysticism is often conflated and confused with pantheism.
-It is pointed out by at least one expert, Harold Wood, founder of the Universal Pantheist Society, that in pantheist philosophy Spinoza's identification of God with nature is very different from a recent idea of a self identifying pantheist with environmental ethical concerns.
-His use of the word nature to describe his worldview may be vastly different from the "nature" of modern sciences.
-He and other nature mystics who also identify as pantheists use "nature" to refer to the limited natural environment (as opposed to man-made built environment).
-This use of "nature" is different from the broader use from Spinoza and other pantheists describing natural laws and the overall phenomena of the physical world.
-Nature mysticism may be compatible with pantheism but it may also be compatible with theism and other views.
+Nature worship, or nature mysticism, is often conflated and confused with pantheism.
+It is pointed out by at least one expert, Harold Wood, founder of the Universal Pantheist Society, that in pantheist philosophy, Spinoza's identification of God with nature is very different from a recent idea of a self-identifying pantheist with environmental ethical concerns.
+His use of the word nature to describe his worldview may differ greatly from the "nature" of modern science.
+He and other nature mystics who also identify as pantheists use "nature" to refer to the limited natural environment (as opposed to artificial built environment).
+This use of "nature" differs from the broader use by Spinoza and other pantheists, who describe natural laws and the overall phenomena of the physical world.
+Nature mysticism may be compatible with pantheism, but it may also be compatible with theism and other views.
 Pantheism has also been involved in animal worship especially in primal religions.

-Nontheism is an umbrella term which has been used to refer to a variety of religions not fitting traditional theism, and under which pantheism has been included.
+Nontheism is an umbrella term used to refer to a variety of religions that do not fit traditional theism, and it has been used to include pantheism.

 Panentheism (from Greek πᾶν (pân) "all"; ἐν (en) "in"; and θεός (theós) "God"; "all-in-God") was formally coined in Germany in the 19th century in an attempt to offer a philosophical synthesis between traditional theism and pantheism, stating that God is substantially omnipresent in the physical universe but also exists "apart from" or "beyond" it as its Creator and Sustainer.
 Thus panentheism separates itself from pantheism, positing the extra claim that God exists above and beyond the world as we know it.
 The line between pantheism and panentheism can be blurred depending on varying definitions of God, so there have been disagreements when assigning particular notable figures to pantheism or panentheism.

 Pandeism is another word derived from pantheism, and is characterized as a combination of reconcilable elements of pantheism and deism.
 It assumes a Creator-deity that is at some point distinct from the universe and then transforms into it, resulting in a universe similar to the pantheistic one in present essence, but differing in origin.

 Panpsychism is the philosophical view that consciousness, mind, or soul is a universal feature of all things.
 Some pantheists also subscribe to the distinct philosophical views hylozoism (or panvitalism), the view that everything is alive, and its close neighbor animism, the view that everything has a soul or spirit.